A Device That Translates Woofs and Meows Into Words (Not Sci-Fi!)

 Dr. Debbie thinks that this idea sounds fabulous and wonderful, but she's just thinking of all those variables when a dog has something medically going on.
 Are they going to be able to speak to us and tell us what's wrong?
 Would they understand what's wrong?
 Would they be able to describe pain?
 For instance, could they tell us things like describe my abdomen hurts versus what a person could conceptualize and put it into words?

-Dr. Slobodchikoff explains that there's a very recent study using artificial intelligence to figure out a sheep's pain from their facial expressions.
+Dr. Slobodchikoff explains that there's a study using artificial intelligence to figure out a sheep's pain from their facial expressions.
 The other thing is that there's a person who has been teaching dogs to communicate by pointing to various parts of their body.
 This woman has found really remarkable success once she's taught the dogs this kind of pointing language, the dogs can then actually point to areas that hurt.
 When she then takes them to the vet, the vet confirms that there are problems with the areas that the dog has pointed to.

 So we know that dogs can actually do that and we know that artificial intelligence can actually read things like pain signals and other kinds of expressions.